Potion/Cinder-poScene/README.md

 A NodeContainer's bounds are determined by its child Nodes.

-NodeContainer Events are based on any of the container's child Nodes being eligible for an Event.
+NodeContainer Events are based on all of the container's child Nodes.
+For example, if a NodeContainer subscribes to the `MouseEvent::Type::DOWN_INSIDE` event and the mouse is pressed, all of it's child nodes will be checked.
+If the mouse is down inside any of them, the event will fire.

 ## Scene